Thursday, May 11, 2023

 The two pads circled on the picture must be bridged with a short piece of jump wire.

-If the jumper is not installed the detector will not work.
+If this jumper is not installed the detector will not work.

 The aluminum cap is drilled in the center and a female BNC connector is installed - I recommend using a good quality connector with Teflon center conductor, like Amphenol UG-625/U.

-Alternatively, a MHV or even SHV connector can be used but there is not much clearance on the inside and fitting a standard SHV bulkhead connector will be rather difficult.
+Alternatively, a MHV or even SHV connector can be used but there is not much clearance on the inside and fitting a standard SHV bulkhead connector will be rather difficult and will require modification to the back side of the connector.

 The yellow and black wires (silver-plated stranded wire with Teflon insulation) are soldered to the BNC connector.
-These wires are about 1" long (but could be a bit shorter) and are carefully bent and routed not to touch the board or components when the cap is closed.
+These wires are about 1" long (actually, they can be a bit shorter than this) and are carefully bent in a spiral fashion and routed in a way not to touch the board or components when the cap is closed.

 The original cable opening is sealed with a piece of self-adhesive copper tape and a length of Kapton tape on top.
-The housing should be completely light-proof and air-tight.
-RTV sealant around the BNC connector (on the inside) can be applied before the connector nut is tightened, to seal it as well.
+The housing must be completely light-proof (!) and air-tight.
+Black RTV sealant around the BNC connector (on the inside) can be applied before the connector's lock-washer is placed and nut is tightened.

 I also seal the seam between the aluminum part of the housing and the stainless-steel tube with a strip of Kapton tape - just for "good measure".